EVerest/everest-core/README.md

 ## Tests

 GTest is required for building the test cases target.
-To build the target and run the tests use
+To build the target and run the tests use:

 ```bash
 mkdir build && cd build